 Italy Citizenship by Descent Application Process

-Here is an overview of the general process:
+Here is an overview of the general process of acquiring Italian citizenship:

-- Wait for processing: The process can take months to years, depending on the consulate’s workload.
+Depending on the consulate’s workload, the process can take months to years.
 The consulate will notify you when your application is approved.

 How much does it cost to get Italian Citizenship by Descent?